haithamshahin333/aro-devops-labs/README.md

 ### Add SonarQube to GitHub Actions Workflow

 1. First, we will provision a token in SonarQube token for the GitHub Actions Workflow.
+View https://docs.sonarqube.org/latest/user-guide/user-token/ for instructions on the token.

+2. Add a `SONAR_TOKEN` secret to the repo as well as a `SONAR_ROUTE` secret that points to the sonarqube instance deployed.

+3. Push up to `lab-4` and watch the pipeline execute.
+After it's complete, navigate to sonarqube and you should see data that came back from the scan.